 Buying a smartphone is pretty daunting these days.
 The cheesy lines in the advertisement and the fascinating number in the benchmark make us change our thoughts in no time.
 And among all those numerous smartphones riddled with myriads of specs and features, choosing a good camera smartphone is cumbersome.
 So to guide you to find the best camera smartphone in the midrange section, we have done an in-depth analysis of some popular and noteworthy camera smartphones in the market.
-Decrypting their features and unveiling the potential, we have come up with four best mid-range camera smartphones in Nepal, which outdid the others available in the similar price range.
+Decrypting their features and unveiling the potential, we have come up with five best mid-range camera smartphones in Nepal, which outdid the others available in the similar price range.

 Samsung Galaxy J7 Pro ‘Details overloaded’